Frequently asked questions about influenza vaccination for health professionals

 Can children receive the influenza vaccine for free?

-Influenza vaccine is also available free for children aged 5 years and over with specified medical conditions and Aboriginal and Torres Strait Islander people.
+Influenza vaccine is also available for free for children aged 5 years and over with specified medical conditions and Aboriginal and Torres Strait Islander people.

 How many vaccine doses are recommended for children?

-No. The dose of influenza vaccines for all ages is 0.5mL.
+No. The dose of injectable inactivated influenza vaccines for all ages is 0.5mL.
 The 0.25mL dose that was previously recommended for young children is no longer available/recommended.
 It is safe for children to receive the full dose (0.5ml) of an age-appropriate influenza vaccine.

 Is the influenza vaccine recommended in infants 6 months and over if the mother received the influenza vaccine in pregnancy?